caloon/UnsupportedOSVersionAlert/README.md

     }
 }
 ```
-3. In your application didFinishLaunchingWithOptions, use the OSVersionChecker API to set the delegate, the earliest supported version and the latest supported version
+- In your application didFinishLaunchingWithOptions, use the OSVersionChecker API to set the delegate, the earliest supported version and the latest supported version
 ```
 OSVersionChecker.checkOSVersion(self, earliest: "8.1", latest: "9.1.3")
 ```
-4. [Work in Progress] Drag the language files into your project.

 ## Contribution
 - If you'd like to contribute please submit a pull request via GitHub.